GuillermoBustosPerez/In-between-methods/Report/Lies-in-between.md

 cores and cores of centripetal character with preferential surfaces (which are simply referred to as centripetal).
 Lombera-Hermida *et al.*
-([2020](#ref-de_lombera-hermida_dawn_2020)) record the presence of “predetermined hierarchical centripetal’ cores in different raw materials in TD10.1 at Atapuerca, and note the differences to and coexistence with classical discoid and Levallois knapping methods.
-The use of terms alluding to the hierarchical and centripetal nature of this method is not limited to European sites; the term”hierarchical bifacial centripetal” was used to refer to the Oldowan industries of Peninj ([Torre *et al.* 2003](#ref-de_la_torre_oldowan_2003)).
+([2020](#ref-de_lombera-hermida_dawn_2020)) record the presence of “predetermined hierarchical centripetal” cores in different raw materials in TD10.1 at Atapuerca, and note the differences to and coexistence with classical discoid and Levallois knapping methods.
+The use of terms alluding to the hierarchical and centripetal nature of this method is not limited to European sites; the term “hierarchical bifacial centripetal” was used to refer to the Oldowan industries of Peninj ([Torre *et al.* 2003](#ref-de_la_torre_oldowan_2003)).